We tested 61 bike lights costing $100 or less.

 Consumer NZ is non-profit.
 To help us get a fairer deal for all New Zealand consumers you can become a Consumer member or make a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-We've gathered information on 61 bike lights.Find a bike light
+We've tested 61 bike lights.Find a bike light

 Where have all the batteries gone?